Gabriella439/post-rfc/voice-feminization.md

 seek a voice therapist.

-You also don't want to strain your voice because it will greatly decrease the quality of your voice: you'll literally sound "strained" and unnatural while speaking.
+You also don't want to strain your voice because it will greatly decrease the quality of your voice: even when you're not hoarse you'll literally sound "strained" and unnatural while speaking.

 ### What does strain feel like?